cuga-rajal/opensim_apple_arm64/README.md

 build on an Apple M1.
 A more recent version, 2.86, does build and install and appears to work fine with Opensim.

-Download the tarball for Bullet 2.86 from
+Download and unpack the tarball for Bullet 2.86 from
 	https://codeload.github.com/bulletphysics/bullet3/tar.gz/2.86.1

+This version of Bullet builds for arm64 without code patches, but requires a patch to support x86\_64 architecture or a fat binary containing that.
+If you are building a fat binary or x86\_64, download the file _bullet-2.86-mac-arm64-x86\_64.patch_ from this repository and place it in this directory.
+Apply it with the following:

+	patch -p1 < bullet-2.86-mac-arm64-x86_64.patch

+Then build and install the shared library:

 	brew install cmake
 	cd bullet3-2.86.1
 	mkdir bullet-build